 Aire Ancient Baths

 Set just a few steps from the Catedral de Sevilla in the vibrant Santa Cruiz neighbourhood, the Aire Ancient Baths offer visitors the chance to unwind in style and indulge in a little pampering while also soaking up some of the city’s rich history and culture.
 Visitors make their way through the grounds of a magnificent Mudéjar-style palace that boasts more than five centuries of history.
 Visitors are guided by candlelight across the Andaluz-style courtyard to a large number of stunning bath rooms that are filled with water at different temperatures and are found distributed throughout the palace.
 Visitors can lay back in their own private hot tub while they receive a relaxing head and shoulder massage, while there are larger bathrooms that are designed for couples to share and others where visitors can swim laps if they wish.
 Floating on top of the surface of the thermal baths is a truly relaxing experience, while visitors are offered a range of treatments that are sure to make them feel fantastic from head to toe such as hot oil massages, facials and body scrubs.

-Set in a nineteenth-century palace in the lively El Arenal district, this twelve-room hotel is four minutes along a narrow cobbled street from the Plaza Nueva metro station, and slightly further to the cathedral.
+Set in a nineteenth-century palace in the lively El Arenal district, this twelve-room Mercer Seville is four minutes along a narrow cobbled street from the Plaza Nueva metro station, and slightly further to the cathedral.
 Rooms have all amenities, with some boasting balconies, or terraces complete with orange trees.
 Other facilities include a rooftop bar next to a plunge pool, and an on-site restaurant and cocktail bar.
 A lounge area is overlooked by a traditional courtyard and fountain, featuring the original marble spiral staircase in one corner.

 Hotel Casa 1800 Seville